OpenSeed-org/OpenSeed/README.md

-# OpenSteel 🔐🛠️
+# OpenSeed 🔐🛠️

-**OpenSteel** is a free and open-source project that provides 3D printable designs for durable, metal seed phrase storage.
+**OpenSeed** is a free and open-source project that provides 3D printable designs for durable, metal seed phrase storage.
 It is designed to be sovereign, low-cost, and resistant — an alternative to commercial solutions for securing Bitcoin private keys.

 ---